dskay3/crystal-selector/README.md

 ## Instructions

 In order to run this web application, please clone or save the repository and double click the `index.html` file.
+You can also view the live application by visiting the following link: [Crystal Selector](https://dskay3.github.io/crystal-selector/)

 ## Basic Information